Introduction

 Iconic Music

-Lean and his editing team wasn’t the only ones burning the midnight oil during that fall of 1962.
+Lean and his editing team weren’t the only ones burning the midnight oil during that fall of 1962.
 Spiegel had tried to hire two established composers to do the score for the film.
 However, they showed up drunk after lunch one day and laughed when shown pieces of the rough cut, calling the film “a travelogue.”
+In desperation, Spiegel turned to a relatively unknown French film composer named Maurice Jarre who only had two documentaries under his belt.
+When Jarre first played his idea for the movie’s “theme,” Lean loved it and hired the composer on the spot.

 Subsequently, Jarre was then told that he had only six weeks to write the entire score for Lawrence Of Arabia.
 A score that was going to wind up running over three hours.
 Working alone, the only way the composer could pull this off was by limiting himself to 2-3 hours of sleep a night.